ekote/Build-Your-First-End-to-End-Lakehouse-Solution/README.md

 By the end of this workshop, you should be well versed in Fabric Data Integration & Data Engineering topics and capable of building an end-to-end workflow that includes ingesting, preparing, serving and operationalizing your data solution.

 # Context
 Within your team at an innovative tech startup, you are spearheading efforts to transform urban mobility and transportation analysis.
 Your mission centers around leveraging the comprehensive datasets from New York City's taxi and for-hire vehicle operations to refine urban planning, streamline routes, forecast demand, and augment safety measures.
 With the aid of Microsoft Fabric, your squad is set to construct a detailed lakehouse solution adept at ingesting, processing, and scrutinizing TLC Trip Record Data to extract pertinent insights.

-Within your team at an innovative tech startup, you are spearheading efforts to transform urban mobility and transportation analysis.
-Your mission centers around leveraging the comprehensive datasets from New York City's taxi and for-hire vehicle operations to refine urban planning, streamline routes, forecast demand, and augment safety measures.
-With the aid of Microsoft Fabric, your squad is set to construct a detailed lakehouse solution adept at ingesting, processing, and scrutinizing TLC Trip Record Data to extract pertinent insights.

 This integrated lakehouse solution will empower your company to: